alexi/eip-5050/ReadMe.md

 ## Motivation

 Tokenized item standards such as [ERC-721](./eip-721.md) and [ERC-1155](./eip-1155.md) serve as the objects of the Ethereum computing environment.
-Metaverse games are processes that run on these objects.
+The emerging metaverse games are processes that run on these objects.
 A standard action messaging protocol will allow these game processes to be developed in the same open, Ethereum-native way as the objects they run on.

 The messaging protocol outlined defines how an action is initiated and transmitted between tokens and shared state environments.
-Clients can use this common protocol to interact with a network of interactive token contracts, and developers can use the standard to leverage the user-side of the network.
-They can also save development time as the protocol solves the technical challenges of action messaging.
+It is paired with a common interface to be used by user interfaces to find interoperable contracts and enable users to transmit actions.
+Clients can use this common protocol to interact with a network of interactive token contracts.

 ### Benefits
 1. Make interactive token contracts discoverable and usable by metaverse/game/bridge applications